ben-marrett/thoughtstormlog/README.md

 The Thoughtstorm Manual by Harry Palmer is available to buy in the [bookstore](https://www.avataroceania.com/shop/thoughtstorm-manual/).

 ## Update
 22/08/2022: Still in the early stages here.
-I am exploring how I can make the log basically like a blog, with the option to update it with a form that takes in the date, roll call, questions, corecepts etc. I am unsure at present how I will turn this form data into markdown ready to be rendered, or if that is even the best approach.
+I am exploring how I can make the log page with the option to update it with a form that takes in the date, roll call, questions, corecepts etc. I am unsure at present how I will turn this form data into markdown ready to be rendered, or if that is even the best approach.
+Parallax effect could be fun.

 ## Built with Next.js